jamiephillips212/reading-notes/code-201/class-01.md

   and his markup didn't read very well.
 </p>

-- Without the <br> elements, the paragraph would just be rendered in one long line
+- Without the <br> elements, the paragraph would just be rendered in one long line.

 - <hr>: the thematic break element